 - Roll each ball in the cocoa powder.

-- Keep the truffles in the fridge until you're ready to serve them and don't inhale when you bite into them.
+- Keep the truffles in the fridge until you're ready to serve them.
+Don't inhale when you bite into them.